-Compliance with these Acts, as well as with DOE Order 450.1 was accomplished through the NEPA review process that included an evaluation of all proposed land-disturbing projects in 2012 to assess any potential impacts on historic resources.
-No compliance issues were identified in 2013.
+Compliance with these Acts, as well as with DOE Order 450.1 was accomplished through the NEPA review process that included an evaluation of all proposed land-disturbing projects in 2014 to assess any potential impacts on historic resources.
+No compliance issues were identified in 2014.
+Additionally, the DOE required Cultural Resources Management Plan (CRMP), following guidelines outlined in DOE Publication DOE/EH-0501, was revised (originally issued in 2002) and finalized in 2014.
+The CRMP assures continued compliance with the above listed Acts by providing a comprehensive overview for the locations and status of all cultural resources within the Fermilab site boundaries thereby facilitating future NEPA reviews